 In the Anthropocene, with exponential rise in human pressures such as greenhouse gas emissions and land-use change, there is an increasing risk of crossing critical thresholds and thereby degrading hard-wired biophysical processes that regulate the state of the entire Earth system.
 Continuing along this trajectory could eventually lead to a shift in Earth system feedbacks, from self-dampening (negative feedbacks) to self-amplifying (positive feedbacks).
 There is therefore an urgent need for understanding and quantifying the state of the self-regulatory and regenerative capacities of our planetary life-support system, in short Earth system resilience.

 Internationally, ERSU contributes to the work of the Earth Commission and AIMES' working group on Tipping elements in the Earth system.
 ERSU is embedded within the Earth Resilience and Sustainability Initiative, a joint activity of Princeton University, PIK and the Stockholm Resilience Centre.
-ERSU is PIK's anchor point of the Tipping Alliance with University of Exeter and coordinates the Tipping Point Modelling Intercomparison Project (TIPMIP), a collaborative effort across a wide range of international institutions, led by the Potsdam Institute for Climate Impact Research, the Max Planck Institute for Geoanthropology and the Earth Commission.
+ERSU is PIK's anchor point of the Tipping Alliance with University of Exeter.
+The ERSU at PIK, together with the Max Planck Institute of Geoanthropology (MPI-GEA) and the Earth Commission, coordinates the Tipping Point Modelling Intercomparison Project (TIPMIP) (Science lead: Ricarda Winkelmann), a collaborative effort across a wide range of international institutions.

 Office